 • We are committed to run our Holiday Club Monday - Fridays during the school holidays and Non-Pupil Days with the exception of the last two weeks in August, the Christmas break and Bank Holidays.
 We aim to run a service from 7.30am until 6.30pm.
 Our programme includes a wide range of activities throughout the day to suit all ages and interests, including trips out too!
+Costs:

-All day £25

-Half day (7:30am - 1pm £14
+All day £25 Half day (7:30am-1pm / 1pm-6.30pm) £14

-Flexi-time (9am - 3pm) £16

-Half-day (12:30 - 6:30pm £14